leomeinel/eduroam-helper/README.md

 :information_source: | Please note that this might be outdated.
 For (sadly somewhat overcomplicated) up-to-date instructions, check [this](https://doku.tid.dfn.de/de:eduroam:easyroam#installation_der_easyroam_profile_auf_linux_geraeten) page.

 1. Log in to https://www.easyroam.de
 2. Click on `Manual installation > Linux` and give a profile name to download `example.p12`.
 The file name might be different.
+Adjust the following commands according to that name.

 ### II CLI